Impact of Higher Education in Yorkshire

 A large proportion of staff work in roles including central administration and services, staff & student facilities.
 These jobs are at a range of skill levels, but, on average, they are high quality and well paid.
 Average salaries are typically in excess of prevailing local averages.

-This constitutes over 2,800 contracts: 1,600 with non-commercial organisations, 300 with SMEs and nearly 900 with other commercial businesses.
+This constitutes over 2,550 contracts: over 1,500 with non-commercial organisations, over 200 with SMEs and over 750 with other commercial businesses.

 This includes public funding, in cash and in-kind collaboration contributions.